 A custodial parent’s refusal of child visitation can take many forms of interference in a prior co-parenting agreement.
 Your ex could have valid reasons for not complying with a court-ordered child custody or visitation arrangement.
 Sometimes, these reasons will hold up in court, but most times, they won’t.

 Your ex’s refusal of visitation could be benign.
 For instance, they may forget the scheduled custody arrangement or always be late in bringing your child back.
-But a custodial parent’s refusal of visitation could also be serious.
-They could purposefully refuse to comply with the court order, resulting in parental kidnapping or contested relocation.
+But a custodial parent’s refusal of visitation is also serious.
+If a custodial parent purposefully refuse to comply with the court order, it could result in parental kidnapping or contested relocation or other adverse consequence.

 Without a change in the court-approved agreement, any denial of visitation rights by the custodial parent is illegal.
-Florida law views child visitation as a “timesharing” agreement.
-It is part of a shared parenting plan that is court-ordered and legally binding on both parents.
+Florida law views child visitation as “timesharing” which is part of a court-ordered parenting plan.

 That is why courts take visitation rights seriously.
-“Frustration of child visitation rights” is a violation of the court order.
-It can be used against a custodial parent to change a custody agreement.
+It is the public policy of the state of Florida to ensure both parents have liberal access and contact with both parents upon separation or divorce.
+“Frustration of child visitation rights” is frown upon and could constitute a willful violation of a timesharing order.
+Denial of timesharing can be used against a custodial parent to modify a custody order.
 It could also be used to hold the custodial parent in contempt of court.

 What Should I Do If Visitation Is Denied Occasionally?

-If your ex is the custodial parent and withholds visitation only occasionally, you should be able to make up your visitation.
+If your ex is the custodial parent and withholds visitation only occasionally, you should make up your visitation.
 You and your ex should work together to schedule specific make-up dates.

-Your ex’s reasons for refusing visitation may not be worth taking to court to settle.
-So it’s best in this situation to settle minor issues with your ex to return to your original visitation schedule.
+Your ex’s reasons for refusing visitation may not be worth taking to court.
+So it’s best in this situation to settle minor issues with your ex outside of court if possible.

-What Should I Do If Visitation Is Denied Consistently?
+What Should I Do If I am consistently Denied Timesharing?

-Your ex can’t withhold child visitation as long as you don’t pose a safety or health hazard to your child.
-A custodial parent can’t simply refuse to follow the court-ordered schedule and schedule make-up time on a consistent basis.
+A parent should never withhold timesharing or use any child as a “tool” to harm the other parent in any way.
+No parent should deny timesharing so long there is no safety or health hazard to the child.
+A custodial parent can’t simply refuse to follow the court-ordered schedule, even if they schedule make-up time on a consistent basis.

 If you feel your ex is consistently violating the court order, you have options.
 You can go to the police to have your visitation rights enforced.
 But, police often don’t get involved in domestic disagreements.
 Even when they do, enforcement actions only create more tension and hostility between parents.
-Plus, if witnessed by your child, they could end up scarred emotionally.
+Parents should seek to limit the strife these circumstances undoubtedly bring upon to the children.

 Your best option is to hire a family law attorney.
 An experienced lawyer can help you file a legal petition in court to enforce your visitation rights.
 They could also contact your ex to encourage them to comply with the visitation order and schedule make-up visits.